LatentDream/Expresso/README.md

 __Old solition__: Painters Algorithm, assumption: Z-value is the average of the 3 points.
 __Current solution__: Z-buffering (or depth buffering) -- **Will be done soon**

 ---

-# Time to speed up things 🚀
+# Using matrix to represent 3D transformations

 Homogeneous coordinates - 4x4 Matrix
 ```